Written and published by Marty Klein, Ph.D.

 9. Case Consultation Group in Sexuality

-10. Calendar--Marty Klein's Speaking Schedule
+10. Calendar--Marty Klein's Speaking Schedule1.
+All Fluids Are Not Equal

 The British can be a bit obsessive about detail, regardless of the subject.